motifmarkets/motif-core/etc/motif-core.api.md

 //
 // @public (undocumented)
 export class BooleanRenderValue extends GenericRenderValue<boolean> {
 }

+// Warning: (ae-missing-release-tag) "BooleanScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class BooleanScanCriteriaNode extends ScanCriteriaNode {
+}

 // Warning: (ae-missing-release-tag) "BooleanTableGridField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)